NoeyP/ceivoice/README.md

 ### 1. Start Docker and frontend.

 From project root (Start Docker now also execute both node server.js and npm start, if not then contact Noey.):
 You also need Dockerfile and package.json in backend for this command to work.
+This step should be taking quite a while if you are doing it for the first time.

 ```bash
 docker-compose up --build
 ```
-You also need to go to frontend and cmd there then type the following to start up the vite.
+If that shit doesn't work then you also need to go to frontend and cmd there then type the following to start up the vite.
 ```bash
 npm run dev
 ```